3top1a/alkoholiq/README.md

 The ultimate goal for this semi-esoteric language is to be able to write itself in a readable way, with syntax similar to rust and operation similar to C.

+The internals are explained in the DESIGN.md document.

 ## Syntax

 The only valid file extension is .🍺 (U+1F37A).